sanjaygarde/generate-tls-certs/README.md

 cfg: For each host that requires a cetificate, input needs to be provided in the ./cfg/\<Host FQDN Name\>.cfg file.

 Many a times your CA will provide you with a .p7b(pkcs7 format) file.
 The script `convert-signed-pem-to-pkcs12.sh` allows you to convert from the pksc7(.p7b) format to .pem(base64 format).
 Once the signed certs are in the pkcs7 format you can use the script `convert-signed-pem-to-pkcs12.sh` to convert that to pkcs12 format.

+## Converting the .crt & .key files to .pem
+Use the `generate-pem-files.sh` script for this.
+The script will grab .crt & .key files from the certs & pvt_keys directories respectively based on the host names supplied in the node-list file.

+`generate-self-signed-certs.sh <node list file> <ca cert file name>`